KyryloVasylkov/KyryloVasylkov/README.md

  * Node.js
  * MongoDB
  * Vue.js

-In addition to a good knowledge of JavaScript Node.js etc, I also have rich experience in: writing chatbots, parsers.
-I can work with several blockchains and much more.
+In addition to a good knowledge of **JavaScript** **Node.js** etc, I also have rich experience in: writing **chatbots**, **parsers**.
+I can work with several **Blockchains** and much more.
 There are several gambling projects I have created from scratch and published on the [TON Blockchain](https://ton.org).

-I can work with databases, GIT and unix-terminal and with various technical software, as well as Trello, Slack and other task managers.
-I always follow the principles of Clean Code and S.O.L.I.D.
+I always follow the principles of **Clean Code** and **S.O.L.I.D.** and continuously improve my coding and other skills, also I am familiar with **Python** and different DS tools.

 I watch a lot of content about IT and I am constantly improving in coding and other skills.
-Main stack now: Vue, CSS (SASS), HTML (BEM), Node.js, MongoDB.
-I am also familiar with Python.
 I am interested in both Frontend and Backend directions, and in addition to studying new technologies, I want to get more experience in working with [Vue](https://vuejs.org/).

 ## 🌐 Socials: